gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 Submitted batch job 123456
 ```

-The `123456` is a job ID which is unique for every cluster job.
+The `123456` is a job ID which is unique for every job on the cluster.

 ## Monitoring slurm jobs